Deci-AI/super-gradients/README.md

 **Production Readiness and Ease of Integration**

-All SuperGradients models’ are production ready in the sense that they are compatible with deployment tools such as TensorRT (Nvidia) and OpenVino (Intel) and can be easily taken into production.
+All SuperGradients models’ are production ready in the sense that they are compatible with deployment tools such as TensorRT (Nvidia) and OpenVINO (Intel) and can be easily taken into production.
 With a few lines of code you can easily integrate the models into your codebase.

 <div align="center">
 <img src="./docs/assets/SG_img/detection-demo.png" width="600px">